 Theorem 4.
-Under 'popcorn', the unique core is the N- complete graph, denoted K_N .
+Under 'popcorn', the unique core (and unique stable) network is the complete graph on N nodes, denoted K_N .

 Proof.
 In any given realized network, if all states are θ_0 then everybody play B and if all states are θ_1 then everybody play D. The payoff of an agent with d edges is $d\theta_0$ or 0 respectively.

 Thus, the expected payoff of each agent is $d\sigma\theta_0$.
-Then, it is clear that in a core network there cannot be any missing edges because that would lead to a profitable pairwise deviation.
+Then, it is clear that in a core (or stable) network there cannot be any missing edges because that would lead to a profitable pairwise deviation.
 The only candidate is K_N which is as clearly in the core.